 Whether you’re modelling or modeling, you’re doing the same thing.
 The only difference is in the spelling—the one with the single L is preferred in the United States, while the one with two Ls is preferred everywhere else.

 If you’re a model, your job is to model clothes made by fashion designers and brands.
 If someone asks you what you’re doing, you say that you’re modelling—or modeling.
 If you like to create something but used another piece of work as inspiration, you can say you modeled your work after something.
 Or you can say you modelled it.
 If you like to create little models of airplanes or ships or cars, you can call yourself a modeler, but also a modeller.
 If you . . . but you get the point, right?
-This article is about the use of the double L in the inflected forms of the word model.
-And in case you were wondering, yes, it’s one of those “United States vs. The Rest of the English-Speaking World” things.
+This article is about the use of the double l in the inflected forms of the word model.
+And in case you were wondering, yes, this is one of the differences between British English and American English..

 The first model in the English language was not model the verb—it was model the noun.
 The first traces of the words appeared during the second half of the sixteenth century, at which time it was used for architects’ designs—a meaning that’s now obsolete—but also as something made to scale, like a modern model airplane.
 The word was derived from the Middle French modelle, itself derived from the Italian modello, which can be traced all the way to the Latin root modus, which means “manner” or “measure.”